 (vi) Subject to any other provisions in these rules, all positions on the Executive (except the Secretary) shall be held during the whole of one Association Year.

-28. (i) The position of Maori Students’ Officer, Pacific Island Students’ Officer, and Women’s Rights Officer may be held by an individual member of the Association, or a group of up to two members of the Association, such a group will be known as a collective.
+28. (i) The position of Maori Students’ Officer and Pacific Island Students’ Officer may be held by an individual member of the Association, or a group of up to two members of the Association, such a group will be known as a collective.

 (ii) A collective shall be treated as an individual member of Executive as far as possible.